KnowPulse-KnowledgeBase/helium-exporter/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to download and install Helium Pedigree Visulaization Framework in your computer"
+- "How to download and install Helium Pedigree Visulaization Framework on your computer"
-- "How to export and load raw phenotypic data and germplasm using Helium Data Exporter"
+- "How to export raw phenotypic data and germplasm using Helium Data Exporter"
-- "How to visualize your pedigree and categorical data into Helium Pedigree Visualization Framework"
+- "How to load and visualize your pedigree and categorical data into Helium Pedigree Visualization Framework"

 data-description: "Raw phenotypic data and Germplasm data."
 ---